-- PPE shall be used to prevent skin and mucous membrane contact with blood and other body fluid.
-These may include the use of gloves, N95 masks, protective eye wear, face shields, shoe covers, plastic aprons/gowns hair bornets, cut resistant gloves and laboratory coats.
-Surgical or post mortem gloves must be worn by all personnel involved in the autopsy procedure Hand washing: - Hand and other skin surface should be washed with soaps and water immediately after contact with blood or other body fluid.
-Hand shall be washed each time with running water and soap. - Sufficient and appropriate disinfectant should be 0.5% chlorine solution for routine mortuary work, embalming and post-mortem, then removed and rinsed with distilled water before being dried and stored. - Appropriate vaccination and follow up of immunity status should be offered to all mortuary staff and record should be maintained including any refusal of an offer of immunization. - The Mortuary personnel is responsible to ensuring that he/she complies with policies guarding personal safety, handling of bodies and bodily fluids as well as the safe operation of Mortuary equipment. - Put bio hazardous waste in a red biohazard bag - Put the red bag in the bio hazardous waste box - Tape box closed - Put taped box in bio hazardous waste pick up location - The Medical Attendants must wear complete PPE when handling hazardous waste.
+- i.
+Hand and other skin surface should be washed with soaps and water immediately after contact with blood or other body fluid.
+Hand shall be washed each time with running water and soap. - ii.
+Sufficient and appropriate disinfectant should be 0.5% chlorine solution for routine mortuary work, embalming and post-mortem, then removed and rinsed with distilled water before being dried and stored. - iii.
+Appropriate vaccination and follow up of immunity status should be offered to all mortuary staff and record should be maintained including any refusal of an offer of immunisation. - iv.
+The Mortuary personnel is responsible to ensuring that he/she complies with policies guarding personal safety, handling of bodies and bodily fluids as well as the safe operation of Mortuary equipment. - v.
+Put bio hazardous waste in a red biohazard bag - vi.
+Put the red bag in the bio hazardous waste box - vii.
+Tape box closed - viii.
+Put taped box in bio hazardous waste pick up location - ix.
+The Medical Attendants must wear complete PPE when handling hazardous waste.